Percentage of young people living with their parents in England

 I found the percentage of young people (aged 20-34 years old in each wave) living with their parents in UKHLS is inconsistent with the percentage in Labour Force Survey.

 I used n_npns_dv to derive whether young graduates are living with their parents.
 I used cross-sectional weight n_indpxub_xw (I also tried longitudinal weight) to adjust the sample.
 My case study is in England.

 I found that the percentage of young people living with their parents rose from 25% in wave 1 to 46% in wave 8.
 However, in the LFS, this figure was also 25% in 2009 but only 28% in 2018.
 Not sure if I can do anything to close this 18% gap.

-Updated by Louise Luo over 1 year ago
+Updated by Louise Luo about 2 years ago

 I check the figures using longitudinal weight (indpxnub_lw) in a balanced panel today.
 I found the percentage of young people living with parents dropped from 41% in 2012 to 23% in 2017.
 This seems to be controversial to that indicated in https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/families/articles/whyaremoreyoungpeoplelivingwiththeirparents/2016-02-22 .

 Updated by Alita Nandi about 2 years ago

 - % Done changed from 10 to 50

 Sorry for the delay in getting back to you.
 Our team has looked at the ONS report you are referring to and our data.
 Here are some possible reasons for the difference you found: